Stratio/sparta/doc/src/site/sphinx/faq.rst

 **I'm trying to delete an input/output and I can't.
 Why?**

 - You can't delete inputs or outputs if the policy is running.
 Also you can't delete outputs that are included in policies, even if they are stopped.

+**I don't understand where the name of the database and the collections are coming from**

+- For the supported outputs the name of the collections are formed with the name of the dimensions of the cube.
+The name of the database/keyspace is created from one of the output parameter in the policy.